TimeXAIgroup/signxai2/docs/index.rst

 License
 -------

-SignXAI is released under the BSD-3-Clause License.
+SignXAI is released under the BSD 3-Clause License.
 See the :doc:`license` for details.

 Indices and tables
 ==================